mirumee/ariadne-website/docs/extensions.md

 ## WSGI extension implementation

-To implement extensions for WSGI, the `resolve` function in your Extension cannot be `async`.
-An `ExtensionSync` class is provided which implements a synchronous `resolve`.
+If your GraphQL server is deployed using WSGI, you can't use `Extension` as base class for your extensions.
+Use `ExtensionSync` which implements a synchronous `resolve` instead:

 ```python
 from ariadne.types import ExtensionSync as Extension